XiaoTaoWang/HiC_pipeline/docs/_sources/quality.rst.txt

 *****************************
 In this tutorial, I will show you how runHiC can be used in data quality assessment.

-All you need to type in is a sinlge line command after *runHiC filtering* or *runHiC pileup* (refer to `quickstart <http://xiaotaowang.github.io/HiC_pipeline/quickstart.html>`_ for more details)::
+All you need to type in is a sinlge-line command after running *runHiC filtering* or *runHiC pileup* (refer to `quickstart <http://xiaotaowang.github.io/HiC_pipeline/quickstart.html>`_ for more details)::

     $ runHiC quality -m datasets.tsv -L filtered-hg38